UniquePhilosophy/GridwatchTimestream/README.md

 This experiment quantitatively proves that effective data engineering goes beyond just writing logically correct queries.
 A key responsibility is to understand the tools and write *idiomatic* queries that allow the database engine to use its most powerful, optimized execution paths.

 By choosing the built-in `mean()` function over a manual `reduce()` implementation, a data engineer leverages the deep, low-level optimizations built into the database, resulting in faster, cheaper, and more scalable data processing.

-## How to Run This Project

-1. Clone the repository: `git clone ...`
-2. Set up AWS credentials and a `.env` file with your InfluxDB details.
-3. (Add your specific setup steps here...)

-## Cost Management

-This entire project was designed to be completed for under £5.
--   AWS services like Lambda and Timestream have generous free tiers.
--   The dataset is small (~50MB), so S3 and data transfer costs are negligible.
--   **IMPORTANT:** All resources were torn down immediately after the project was completed to prevent incurring further costs.